 This option helps you to get your new release out quickly but gradually improve the quality with less manual work and with perfect control over the process.

-🧩 Using the workflow in existing projects 🔗
+🧩 Using the automation in existing projects 🔗

-The workflow is only triggered for new and updated keys, not for existing ones.
+The automation is only triggered for new and updated keys, not for existing ones.

 ✔️ Conclusion 🔗